yuvaramsingh94/xyz-/README.md

 * optimizer = Adam optimizer
 * passes per batch = 30 X 280 = 8400

-i trainied my model over 4100+training data and 1500+ validation data . this forced me to run the training session for a more epochs . i setteled on 30 epochs because it gave me a good ourput and after that the validation loss started to oscillate up and down . my GPU suffered from low memory and this is the reason i choose a low batch size 16 so i can train my model without crashing my system . this can always be changed based on the hardware . to speed up the convergence process , i choose a learning rate of 0.01 after trying our seeral rates like 0.001,0.005 etc . this rate seems to work good for me at the training data i collected
+i trainied my model over 4100+training data and 1500+ validation data . this forced me to run the training session for a more epochs . i setteled on 30 epochs because it gave me a good ourput and after that the validation loss started to oscillate up and down . my GPU suffered from low memory and this is the reason i choose a low batch size 16 so i can train my model without crashing my system . this can always be changed based on the hardware . to speed up the convergence process , i choose a learning rate of 0.01 after trying our several rates like 0.001,0.005 etc . this rate seems to work good for me on the training data i collected

 ### limitations